Home

 All content for Capitalism for Good is the property of Andrea Masterson and is served directly from their servers with no modification, redirects, or rehosting.
 The podcast is not affiliated with or endorsed by Podjoint in any way.

 The Capitalism for Good Podcast is all about how we make and spend our money to benefit the greater good (and how that benefits us right back).
-We are on a mission to do 100 business interviews with business leaders about how they are using their businesses, both small and large, to make a positive difference in their internal and external communities.
+We are on a mission to do 100 interviews with business leaders about how they are using their businesses, both small and large, to make a positive impact in their internal and external communities.
 This is the intersection of money, time, energy, and bandwidth considering how to balance these for now and for the future.

 Capitalism for Good is all about community, giveback, business, leaders, founders, owners...you know just folks using business to give back to the communities, prioritize employees, build better culture, make and use sustainable materials, encourage intentional consumerism, and more.